ceph/ceph-cosi/README.md

 An example for awscli pods can be found at `examples/awscliapppod.yaml`

 ## Known limitations
-1. Deletion of Bucket Request and Bucket Access Request not supported
+1. Deletion of Bucket Access Request not supported
 2. Handle access policies for Bucket Access Request
 3. Adding unittests and CI job for integration tests
-4. Add make file for compiling code, building container image etc

 ## Community, discussion, contribution, and support